-SFC Donald Thomas Murphy and SSG Ricky Lee Bunch were killed on 23 July 1991.
-SFC Murphy and SSG Bunch were assigned to the 146th Ordnance Detachment (Explosive Ordnance Disposal), 52nd Ordnance Group (Explosive Ordnance Disposal).
-At 10:20 a.m. on 11 July 1991, a defective heater in a M-992 Ammunition Carrier loaded with 155mm artillery shells caught fire in the North Compound of Camp Doha, Kuwait.
-At 11:00 a.m. the ammunition inside the ammunition carrier exploded sending artillery submunitions (bomblets) over nearby combat loaded vehicles and ammunitions stocks.
+SFC Donald Thomas Murphy, Jr., and SSG Ricky Lee Bunch were killed on 23 July 1991.
+SFC Murphy was assigned to the 146th Ordnance Detachment (Explosive Ordnance Disposal), 52nd Ordnance Group (Explosive Ordnance Disposal) and SSG was assigned to the 856th Ordnance Detachment (EOD), Stuttgart, Germany and was attached to the 146th Ordnance Detachment (EOD).
+At 1020 hours on 11 July 1991, a defective heater in a M992 Field Artillery Ammunition Supply Vehicle (FAASV) or “CAT” loaded with 155mm artillery shells caught fire in the North Compound of Camp Doha, Kuwait.
+At 1100 hours the ammunition inside the ammunition carrier exploded sending artillery submunitions (bomblets) over nearby combat loaded vehicles and ammunition stocks.
 The blast then set off a change reaction of explosions.
-SFC Murphy, SSG Bunch, and a soldier from the 58th Combat Engineer Company were killed during an accidental detonation of unexploded ordnance.
-The Explosive Ordnance Disposal team transported cleared unexploded ammunition from the accident site by M113 towing trailer to disposal site 200 meters of Camp Doha.
-The Explosive Ordnance Disposal team was downloading ordnance into pit.
-The M113 was located adjacent to pit with an Explosive Ordnance Disposal one personnel in pit and another at rear of trailer.
-One round (unknown type) was being transferred from trailer when it detonated.
+SFC Murphy, SSG Bunch, and PFC Joshua John Fleming, age 19, (Kent, Washington) from the 58th Combat Engineer Company, 11th Armored Cavalry Regiment, were killed during an accidental detonation of unexploded ordnance on 23 July 1991.
+The Explosive Ordnance Disposal team transported cleared unexploded ammunition from the accident site by utilizing a M113 armored personnel carrier (APC) towing a trailer to the disposal site 200 meters from Camp Doha.
+The Explosive Ordnance Disposal team was planning to download the ordnance into the pit.
+The M113 was located adjacent to pit.
+One Explosive Ordnance Disposal tech was in the pit and another was at the rear of the trailer.
+One round (unknown type) was being transferred from the trailer when it detonated.